DogeNetwork/.github/profile/README.md

 <div>
 <h2>SalyteDev</h2>
-<p>We are a group that makes the internet a better place by creating free tools and services for others to use.</p>
+<p>We are a group that makes free tools and services for others to use.</p>
-<p>We are planning to make more projects soon</p>
+<p>Formerly known as DogeNetwork, we are planning to create more projects and tools, hence the new name.</p>

 <h3>Projects</h3>
 Below is a list of our existing projects.